CumulusNetworks/docs/content/cumulus-linux-516/Monitoring-and-Troubleshooting/Understanding-the-cl-support-Output-File/_index.md

 To prevent the switch from creating a `cl-support` file multiple times in rapid succession when a chain of faults like service failures occur, which burdens the system resources and can trigger broader system instability, Cumulus Linux preserves the `cl-support` file with the first fault that triggers the chain (the first file typically contains all relevant diagnostic information) and deactivates automatic `cl-support` file generation.

-Automatic `cl-support` file generation is deactivated until you reactivate it manually or when the switch reboots.
+Automatic `cl-support` file generation reactivates when the switch reboots.
+You can also reactivate automatic `cl-support` file generation manually.

 To reactivate automatic `cl-support` file generation manually, run the `nv set system tech-support auto-generation state enabled` command: